 The other issue back in 1971 was one of red tape.
 At the time of those early ALOHANET experiments, almost all telecommunications channels were regulated by the government - a situation which was, back then, made all the more potent and paranoid by the tension of the Cold War.

 However, 1985 saw perhaps the next significant leap forwards in the creation of the WiFi we know and love today.
 The Federal Communications Commission opened three distinct bands of telecommunications for completely unlicensed use - a move that was mirrored in several developed countries elsewhere in the world.

-This meant that suddenly, individuals, companies, organisations and entrepreneurs were able to communicate via unregulated local area networks and wireless communications routes.
+This meant that suddenly, individuals, companies, organizations, and entrepreneurs were able to communicate via unregulated local area networks and wireless communications routes.